Sailor Mercury: Profile

 Throughout the series, much of Ami's free time is spent studying.
 She loves to read, and dreams aloud of one day being a doctor like her mother and becomes one in both Parallel Sailor Moon and the live action series.
 In the musicals, Ami's dream of being a doctor and leaving Japan to study abroad is a recurring theme.
 The first part of the song Dream Yume wa Ookiku (ドリーム 夢は大きく, lit.
 Dream - Dreams are Huge) shows Ami's conflict between studying abroad and growing up or being with everyone else and staying a young girl.
 She faces a similar dilemma in the anime, but very directly; given the opportunity to study in Germany, she gets as far as the airport before deciding to stay in Japan and fight evil alongside her friends.

-Ami has a great appreciation for art as well as science, and, contrary to the usual depiction of a bookworm, enjoys pop culture and romance novels (though she is usually embarrassed to admit it).
+Ami has a great appreciation for art as well as science, and, contrary to the usual depiction of a bibliophile, enjoys pop culture and romance novels (though she is usually embarrassed to admit it).
 In both the anime and the manga, Ami's diligence in her studies becomes a running gag; she often comically scolds Usagi and the others for not doing their homework, and she can become obsessive about being the best student.
 Her character has been interpreted as a political commentary on the education system of Japan.
 She sometimes displays attraction to boys her age, and other times aversion to the idea.
 Love letters are listed as the one thing she has most trouble with, and when she later receives one, it gives her a rash.
 In the anime, a classmate named Ryo Urawa learns her identity and expresses attraction to her, but this is never resolved, as he disappears after just two appearances in the first series.

 Besides reading, Ami is shown playing chess and swimming in order to relax.
 As the team scholar, computers are listed her strong point; she even belongs to the club at school.
 She loves all her classes, especially mathematics.
 Her favorite foods are given as sandwiches and anmitsu, with her least favorite being yellowtail.
 Other loves include cats, the colors aquamarine and blue, the flower Water Lily, and the gemstone sapphire.